 How TMS Works

 Although many different forms of drug therapies exist, not everything works for everyone, and some side effects can be worse than the conditions they are supposed to work to fix.
-Transcranial Magnetic Stimulation (TMS) can help achieve remission for major depressive disorders that do not improve through medications.
+TMS can help achieve remission for major depressive disorders that do not improve through medications.
 TMS is an approach which uses magnetic pulses to accurately stimulate neural activity.

 TMS treatment is: